rapyuta-robotics/rclUE/docs/source/examples/service_client_example.rst

 When the node receives a service response, AROS2ServiceClientNode::ReceiveResponse is called.

-To retrieve the response, you need to create a response structure (FROSAddTwoIntsRes) for the corresponding service (AddTwoIntsService) and retrieve the request by calling GetResponse().
+To retrieve the response, you need to create a response structure (FROSAddTwoIntsRes) for the corresponding service (UROS2AddTwoIntsSrv) and retrieve the request by calling GetResponse().

 ReceiveResponse method simply prints the received response in this example.